TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (a) a natural child;

 (b) a legally adopted child pursuant to the Adoption Act, Section 32A-5-1, et. seq.
-NMSA 1978 or otherwise by placement order, court order or decree;
+NMSA 1978 or by adoptive placement order, court order or decree;

-(e) a child for whom the eligible employee is the legal guardian and who is primarily dependent on the eligible employee for maintenance and support, so long as evidence of the guardianship is evidenced in a court order or decree (notarized documents, powers of attorney, or kinship documents are not accepted as evidence);
+(e) a child for whom the eligible employee is the legal guardian and who is primarily dependent on the eligible employee for maintenance and support, so long as evidence of the legal guardianship is evidenced in a court order or decree (notarized documents, powers of attorney, or conservatorships are not accepted as evidence);

 (f) a foster child living in the same household as a result of placement by a state licensed placement agency, so long as the foster home is licensed pursuant to Section 40-7A-1, et. seq.
 NMSA, 1978;